DanielE-J/Battle-Ship/README.md

 ### User Goals

-* Play a fun and easy game
+* Play a fun and easy game.
-* Read the rules of the game
+* Read the rules of the game.

+### Site Owner Goals

+* Create a game that is easy and clear to user.
+* Ensure that users understand the purpose of the game.
+* Create a game that helps user when you make misstake.